Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Regarding those expiration dates on food products?
 My personal opinion is that expiration dates are a myth and more of a CYA for the manufacturers than anything else.
 If you do a web search, you will find articles from Consumer Reports and other credible sources that say the same thing.

 I tend to hoard food and am always finding old cans and packages dating back 10 years or longer.
 Except for packages of baking items (cakes, brownie mixes), I have used them and am still alive, kicking and healthy.
-That said, before consuming “old” food, open the can or package, check for bulges or leaks and definitely, if it smells hinky, toss it.
+That said, before consuming “old” food, open the can or package, check for bulges or leaks and definitely, if it smells hinky, tosses it.

 The following article includes a giveaway for a copy of The Ultimate Situational Survival Guide: Self-Reliance Strategies for a Dangerous World by Robert Richardson.
 Note that the deadline for entries is 6:00 PM Pacific next Tuesday.